avoceteditors/bacch/README.md

 # bacch

 `bacch` provides a series of utilities to assist writers working in unix-like environments, such as Linux and FreeBSD.
 These utilities include presentation, project statistics, and development tools.
-It requires Python 3 and the Sphinx documentation builder.
+It runs on Python 3 and requires Sphinx and lxml for document processing.

 ## Current Development

-**Version 0.1** is in active development.
-This is the initial version for the project, as such there is no stable branch available.
-For the time being you should not use anything in this repo as it either doesn't work or doesn't do anything.

-*Note*: For the present, the author can only perform testing in Linux and would appreciate comment on any problems that arise on FreebSD.
-Preferably comment that can point to the why and how.
+**Version 0.1**

 Feature Goals:

-- **Project Builder**: Develop a simplified call system for generate presentation documents from source code.
-For this version, focus on implementing the Sphinx build system with HTML output.
-Assume that the source directory contains a `conf.py` file, but prepare for when it doesn't.

-- **Project Updater**: Develop a parser for source files.
-This system should read all files in the source directory, sort them based on logical structure noting any files that do not fit into the TOC tree, then create a JSON file at the project root.
-For this version focus on reading source files in reStructuredText.

-- **Installation Script**: Develop an installation script that users can run to update their systems with the newest version of bacch.
-This system should copy relevant files to their expected locations, (id est, configs to `/etc`, modules to `/usr`, et cetera).
-It should also create or update the launch script in `/usr/bin` where necessary.
+- **Project Builder**: System to process source code written reStructuredText/XML to produce HTML, Word documents and PDF's in various formats.

+- **Structure Reader**: Similar to the project builder, this outputs as JSON file that indicates the hierarchical organization of source files, based on toctrees and xincludes.

+- **Installation**: Project requires some form of packaging and installation system, so that it can easily be installed on any given system.

 There is no development schedule or fixed release cycle.
-There is only one developer on this project and it is undertaken to address his specific needs as a technical writer and aspirant novelist.
-When the above features are implemented and stable, it will be noted here and branches created for the next version.
+It'll be done when it's done.

 ## Release Notes